ankitkumarOO7/justbuy/README.md

 ```

-Then set your constrain(in if condition) to get mail when product price is gonna below that.
+Then set your constraint(in if condition) to get mail when product price is gonna below that.

 ```python